0 | Planet Orlaith: The Fall

 The few soldiers in the vicinity fought desperately to hold off the invaders, spending their lives to buy a few more vital seconds for the bloodied citizens to get away.

 By the time Reks and his squad arrived, countless lives were already lost.
-A blaze of rapid fire worked on charring the lush sunset-hued forests into ash while the horde of crystalline monsters continued their savage rampage.
+A blaze of rapid-fire worked on charring the lush sunset-hued forests into ash while the horde of crystalline monsters continued their savage rampage.
+The four of them separated in order to cover more ground — jumping through their gate-rings across the newly made battlegrounds.

 Reks’ legs pumped like pistons as he raced across scorch marks and deep gauges pockmarking the ground that had been civilian’s homes only moments before.